Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 1. Assess the safety of the surroundings: Before approaching or entering your vehicle, ensure that it is safe to do so.
 Look out for any potential hazards like downed power lines or unstable structures.

 2. Document the damage: Take photos or videos of the flood damage to your vehicle from various angles.
-This visual evidence will be useful when filing a claim with your insurance company.
+This visual evidence will be useful when filing a with your insurance company.

 3. Contact your insurance company: Notify your insurance company about the flood damage as soon as possible.
 They will guide you through the claims process and provide you with the necessary forms and information.